irahorecka/yeastvirome/README.md

 - Structured virome data for the 1000 yeast strains
 - Access to phenotype, virome, ecological, and geographic metadata
 - Preloaded tibbles and helper functions to simplify exploration
-- Utilities for virome summarization, visualization, and statistics
+- Utilities for virome summarization, visualizationM, and statistics

 ---